-Our Outstanding 5-axis CNC Milling Capability
+Our Outstanding 5-Axis CNC Milling Capability

-Why RapidDone 5-axis CNC Milling Machining Shop
+Why RapidDone 5-Axis CNC Milling Machining Shop

 In a word, we are the right 5-axis machining part manufacturer for you in China, just send inquiries to us.

-Like any other machining process, 5-axis CNC machining refers to manufacturing progress that removing material from a workpiece by using the high-speed CNC machine, which is called 5-axis CNC machine or 5-axis milling machine.
+Like any other machining process, 5-axis CNC machining refers to manufacturing progress that removing material from a workpiece by using the high-speed CNC machine, which is called a 5-axis CNC machine or 5-axis milling machine.

 X-axis: Driving direction from left to Right

 5-axis milling machine, on the other hand, can drive two more additional axes which we normally call A and B. By having these two additional axes, the 5-axis machine can drive the cutting tool to reach a more multidirectional approach, and machine very complex parts easily.

 In a word, 5-axis machining is one of the most high-level machining ways and takes a very important role in the manufacturing industry.

 In RapidDone, we hold several precision machines to support custom milling services, covering both prototyping and mass production.

 What Are The Types Of 5 Axis CNC Machines?